 The phrase comes from here.
+(Article linked to is a PDF of the Saturday Evening Post’s publication of the piece.)
 I should have known the source would have been C.S.
 Lewis, who’s long served as virtual Obi-Wan to my Luke in various matters. (“What, you mean for once you’re not quoting Eddison??”
 I hear an ironic husband-voice mutter in the next room.
 To which the only possible response is, “Oh, shut up, sweetie.”)

 I don’t know that the sudden irruption of the stalks-memory had anything to do with last week’s debate, or last night’s.
 But the core of the article, which Lewis wrote for the Guardian in 1961, expresses some sentiments that I’ve been feeling very strongly lately, and does it in language that in our semantically gun-shy times would be difficult (if not impossible) to get away with.
 A few passages particularly bear quoting: in them the experienced senior devil Screwtape holds forth on the technique of mass damnation for his colleagues and subordinates at the College of Tempters —